What is Legal Aid, 18-B, N.Y.C.D.S, N.D.S.and C.F.R?

 How do I file a Writ of Habeas Corpus?

-The Legal Aid Society, the 18-B Panel of the Appellate Division, The New York County Defenders Services, and Neighborhood Defender Services are all publicly funded organizations which provide attorneys to represent defendants in criminal matters.
+The Legal Aid Society, the 18-B Panel of the Appellate Division, The New York County Defenders Services, and Neighborhood Defender Services, and The Center for Family Representation are all publicly funded organizations which provide attorneys to represent defendants in criminal matters.
 To qualify for such representation, a defendant must be indigent, that is unemployed or earning only a minimal amount of money.

 How can I find an attorney?